Tencent/AICGSecEval/README.md

   --dataset_path ./data/data_v2.json \
   --output_dir ./outputs
   --max_workers 1
+  --github_token xxxxx // If not provided, anonymous cloning will be used, which may be subject to clone rate limiting.

 # Example: Agent Evaluation
 When running Agent-based evaluations, note that different Agents may require distinct configurations (e.g., model parameters, credentials, or APIs).